argparse4j/argparse4j/src/site/sphinx/usage.rst

     And that's how you'd foo a bar

-As with the :ref:`ArgumentParser-description` method, text specified in :ref:`ArgumentParser-epilog` is by default line-wrapped.
+As with the :ref:`ArgumentParser-description` method, text specified in |ArgumentParser.epilog| is by default line-wrapped.

 .. _ArgumentParser-defaultHelp: